letsencrypt/cp-cps/CPS.md

 ### 5.3.1 Qualifications, experience, and clearance requirements

+ISRG management is responsible for making sure that Trusted Contributors are trustworthy and competent, which includes having proper qualifications and experience.

+ISRG managment ensures this with appropriate interviewing practices, training, background checks, and regular monitoring and review of Trusted Contributor job performance.

 ### 5.3.2 Background check procedures

+Trusted Contributors must undergo a background check prior to performing in a trusted role.
+ISRG management will review the results of background checks for problematic issues prior to approving performance of a trusted role.

+Background checks include, but are not limited to, criminal background and employment history.

 ### 5.3.3 Training requirements

+Trusted Contributors must be trained on topics relevant to the role in which they will perform.

+Training programs are developed for each role by ISRG management and Security Officers.

 ### 5.3.4 Retraining frequency and requirements

+Training is repeated for each Trusted Contributor on an annual basis and re-covers all topics relevant to their trusted role.

+Training is also offered whenever changes in the industry or operations require it in order for contributors to competently perform in their trusted roles.

 ### 5.3.5 Job rotation frequency and sequence

+No stipulation.

 ### 5.3.6 Sanctions for unauthorized actions

+Action will be taken to safeguard ISRG and its subscribers whenever ISRG Trusted Contributors, whether through negligence or malicious intent, fail to comply with ISRG policies including this CPS.

+Actions taken in response to non-compliance may include termination, removal from trusted roles, or reporting to legal authorities.

+Once management becomes aware of non-compliance the Trusted Contributor(s) in question will be removed from trusted roles until a review of their actions is complete.

 ### 5.3.7 Independent contractor requirements

+Independent contractors who are assigned to perform Trusted Roles are subject to the duties and requirements specified for such roles in this CPS and the accompanying CP.
+This includes those described in Section 5.3.
+Potential sanctions for unauthorized activities by independent contractors are described in Section 5.3.6.

 ### 5.3.8 Documentation supplied to personnel

+Trusted Contributors are provided with all documentation necessary to perform their duties.
+This always includes, at a minimum, a copy of the ISRG CP, CPS, and Information Security Policy.

 ## 5.4 Audit logging procedures